BenCarter44/Starfish-Network/README.md

 # Starfish-Network

 A highly tolerant distributed network!
+Like a Starfish: No central brain, cut it in half, it stays alive!
+Rethinking distributed computing.
+Welcome to the Starfish-Network

 Creating a "virtualized computer" that can run on hundreds of nodes, with the nodes constantly going in and out.
 This virtualized computer has highly tolerant storage, can execute processes, and also hosts a shared database.
 This also will be completely decentralized, as opposed to a common technique of having a "master" server.
 All nodes are "treated the same"